pi108/Tableau-Challenge/README.md

 4. A Visualization showing the number of trips by Gender by Hour of the Day, further broken down by Age.
 As can be seen, the peak hours during the day for bike trips are 6 to 10 AM and 4 to 8 PM for Subscribers -- this is quite pronounced for the age groups 26-50 and less pronounced for the age groups 21-25 and 51-60.
 There is no clear pattern regarding peak biking hours for Customers.
 <hr>

-## Attached below is a screenshot of the 8th Caption of the Tableau Story .
+## Attached below is a screenshot of the 8th Caption of the Tableau Story:
 ![](images/Tableau_Story_08.PNG)
 <br>
 This caption contains 6 summary visualizations:
 1. A Table showing the number of trips by Gender.
 Of the 775,202 trips, 187,157 trips were by Female Bikers, and 588,045 trips were by Male Bikers.
 2. A Table showing the percentage of the number of trips by Gender.
 Of the total trips, 24.14% were by Female Bikers, and 75.86% were by Male Bikers.
 3. A Visualization showing the proportion of the trips by Female Bikers compared to the trips by Male Bikers.
 4. A Table showing the number of trips by User Type.
-Of the 775,202 trips, 45,091 trips were by Custoemrs, and 730,111 trips were by Subscribers.
+Of the 775,202 trips, 45,091 trips were by Customers, and 730,111 trips were by Subscribers.
 5. A Table showing the percentage of the number of trips by User Type.
 Of the total trips, 5.82% were by Customers, and 94.18% were by Subscribers.
 6. A Visualization showing the proportion of the trips by Customers compared to the trips by Subscribers.
 <br>
 There is a date slider at the top of the page.
 You can use this slider to select a month of your choice.
 This allows you to see how these 6 visualizations change over time.
 <hr>

-## Attached below is a screenshot of the 9th Caption of the Tableau Story .
+## Attached below is a screenshot of the 9th Caption of the Tableau Story:
 ![](images/Tableau_Story_09.PNG)
 <br>
 This caption contains 6 visualizations: